Blosc/python-blosc2/README.rst

 - Jan Sellner, who contributed the mmap support for NDArray/SChunk objects.
 - Dimitri Papadopoulos, who contributed a large bunch of improvements to the in many aspects of the project.
 His attention to detail is remarkable.
-- J. David Ibáñez, who contributed improvements for the LazyArray object.
+- Juan David Ibáñez, who contributed improvements for the LazyArray object.
 - And many others that have contributed with bug reports, suggestions and improvements.